 Creative Journey’s mission is to help others thrive through engagement in creative expression.

-Sharon Johnson, MA, ATR
+Sharon Johnson, ATR-BC

 Sharon is passionate about leading others on a path of self-discovery and empowerment through the use of art materials and the creative process.
 Her goal is to help others thrive by providing an inviting, encouraging, and supportive space which allows you to be comfortable using art materials while engaging in an intentional creative process, and actively journey towards wholeness and wellbeing.